fluffy/warp-draft/draft-lcurley-moq-transport.md

 moq-URI = "moq" "://" authority path-abempty [ "?" query ]
 ~~~~~~~~~~~~~~~

-The `authority` portion MUST NOT contain a non-empty `userinfo` portion.
+The `authority` portion MUST NOT contain a non-empty `host` portion.
 The `moq` URI scheme supports the `/.well-known/` path prefix defined in {{!RFC8615}}.

 This protocol does not specify any semantics on the `path-abempty` and `query` portions of the URI.